isomerpages/moe-tmjc/_event-highlight-about-us/2022/Term 3.md

 ### Fastest Fingers Graphing Calculator Competition (FFGCC) 2022

 The 2022 inter-school Fastest Fingers Graphing Calculator Competition (FFGCC) is organised by TMJC and proudly sponsored by Texas Instruments.
-This year, 65 participants from 12 schools battled their way for a spot in the finals that was held on 3rd August 2022.
+This year, 65 participants from 12 schools battled their way for a spot in the finals that was held on 3rd&nbsp;August 2022.
 Five schools (ACJC, DHS, NYJC, RI and TMJC) made it to the finals and we are proud to announce that the team from TMJC (comprising Nguyen Anh Duc from 21S101, Lee Hao from 21S101, Marcus Tan from 21S203 and Paulyne Santos Anthony from 21S203) came in 5th after putting up a tough fight.

 ![](/images/2022-T3-Events-FFGCC_01.jpg)